maximilliansolutionltd/Trivia-Backend/README.md

 The backend exposes the following API endpoints:

-## User Authentication and Management:
+### User Authentication and Management
 - `/api/auth/register (POST)`: Register a new user with username, email, and password.
 Returns a JWT token for authentication.
 - `/api/auth/login (POST)`: Log in an existing user with email and password.
 Returns a JWT token for authentication.
 - `/api/auth/logout (POST)`: Log out the current user and invalidate the JWT token.
 - `/api/auth/user (GET)`: Get current user details including username, email, points, membership status, etc.
 - `/api/auth/forgot-password (POST)`: Send reset password instructions to the user's email.

-## Game Management:
+### Game Management
 - `/api/games (GET)`: Get a list of available games including free and premium games, with details like name, category, description, and point rewards.
 - `/api/games/start (POST)`: Start a new game session by selecting a game ID.
-Returns questions for the game session.
 - `/api/games/end (POST)`: End a game session, calculate points based on correct answers, and update user's points.

-## Question Handling:
+### Question Handling
 - `/api/questions/categories (GET)`: Get a list of available question categories like sports, science, history, etc.
-- `/api/questions/random (GET)`: Get a random question based on the selected category ID.
+- `/api/questions/random (GET)`: Get a random question from OpenAI based on the selected category ID.
 - `/api/questions/submit-answer (POST)`: Submit the user's answer for evaluation, provide feedback, and update points.
-- `/api/questions/explain-answer (POST)`: Get an explanation for the correct answer after the user submits their answer.
+- `/api/questions/explain-answer (POST)`: Get an explanation for the correct answer from OpenAI after the user submits their answer.

-## User Points and Rewards:
+### User Points and Rewards
 - `/api/points/earn (POST)`: Earn points based on correct answers, daily logins, and completing tasks.
 - `/api/points/convert (POST)`: Convert points into cash or virtual currency.
 - `/api/points/history (GET)`: Get the user's points history including earned, spent, and converted points.

-## Premium Features:
+### Premium Features
 - `/api/premium/upgrade (POST)`: Upgrade to premium membership with payment details.
 - `/api/premium/games/unlock (POST)`: Unlock additional games for premium users.
 - `/api/premium/multiplayer/invite (POST)`: Invite a friend for multiplayer mode by providing their email or username.

-## Leaderboard:
+### Leaderboard
 - `/api/leaderboard (GET)`: Get the leaderboard rankings of users based on points or game wins.

-## Profile Management:
+### Profile Management
 - `/api/profile/update (PUT)`: Update user profile information like username, email, password, and profile picture.
 - `/api/profile/delete (DELETE)`: Delete the user's account and all associated data.

-Notification Management:
+### Notification Management
 - `/api/notifications (GET)`: Get notifications for the user including game reminders, rewards, and announcements.
 - `/api/notifications/mark-as-read (POST)`: Mark notifications as read or unread.

+### OpenAI Integration
+- `/api/openai/generate-question (POST)`: Generate a new question using the OpenAI API based on the provided category and difficulty level.
+- `/api/openai/explain-answer (POST)`: Get an explanation for the correct answer from OpenAI based on the question and user's answer.

 Refer to the API documentation or codebase for detailed information on each endpoint's functionality and usage.

 ## Contributing